 With all of this in mind about managers, preventing management mistakes and dumb decisions is paramount for a successful organization.
 Do you want to become a better manager?
-Here are the managing mistakes you most want to notice, prevent, and avoid.
+Here are the managing behaviors you should most want to work towards.

 Knowing that the dog died, expressing sympathy, or that her daughter won a coveted award at school make you an interested, involved boss.
 Knowing employees will make you a better manager, a manager who is more responsive to employee needs, moods, and life cycle events.

-- Fail to provide clear direction: Managers fail to create standards and give people clear expectations so they know what they are supposed to do, and wonder why they fail.
+Managers fail to create standards and give people clear expectations, so they know what they are supposed to do, and wonder why they fail.
 If you make every task a priority, people will soon believe that there are no priorities.
 More importantly, they will never feel as if they have accomplished a complete task or goal.

 Within your clear expectations, if you are either too rigid or too flexible, your reporting employees will feel rudderless.
 You need to achieve an appropriate balance that allows you to lead employees and provide direction without dictating and destroying employee empowerment and employee engagement.

-- Fail to trust: All managers should start out with all employees from a position of trust.
+All managers should start out with all employees from a position of trust.
 (This shouldn't change until the employee proves himself unworthy of that trust.)
-When managers don't trust people to do their jobs, this lack of trust plays out in a number of injurious ways.
+When managers don't trust people to do their jobs, this lack of trust plays out in a number of injurious ways